It’s a couple of weeks now since Playgroups and Prosecco came out in paperback and whenever I see people I know they want to hear all about it.

 It’s weird, because I’ve been writing here for 10 years and never particularly been bothered about who reads it, but there is something about the fact of the physical book, being in real life shops, that makes it different.
 You can’t change it – you can’t go back and edit it once it’s on a shelf – and that can be unsettling, even when you try your best to be super cool and professional.

-Sometimes I’ve spotted my book in shops and wondered if anyone else has seen it, or maybe bought it.
+Sometimes I’ve spotted Playgroups and Prosecco in shops and wondered if anyone else has seen it, or maybe bought it.

 ‘Do you LIIIIKKKKEEE MEEEEEE?’
 I want to ask.
 But obviously you can’t do that with strangers in Asda.
 And then it’s okay because the next minute I’m not even interested because I never wanted to write a book anyway and I don’t care if everyone hates it.